 Employee Assistance Program

 The District provides a program of confidential consultation and referral to assist employees with personal problems that may or may not affect their work or well being.
-Since an employee=s performance may also be affected when a family member has a personal problem, the same offer of assistance is extended to the employee’s immediate family.
-This service is provided by Human Management Services and is available 24 hours a day, seven days a week.
-The toll free hotline number is 1-800-343-2186.
-You may also reach them by calling 610-644-6000.
+Since an employee’s performance may also be affected when a family member has a personal problem, the same offer of assistance is extended to the employee’s immediate family.
+This service is provided by Health Advocate and is available 24 hours a day, seven days a week.
+The toll free hotline number is 1-877-240-6863.

 Jury Duty Payment